Challenges keep life interesting, conquering them gives life meaning!

 It was incredible fun and since the website was launched in 2012, the website has received over 1.2 million visitors, we've even won awards, including the very prestigous Shorty Award hosted in Times Square, New York.
 And as I live in London, this was a huge surprise to win.

 How do I change my thoughts, these repeating negative patterns?
 I had no idea how to conquer this challenge.
 I knew this was one of the most important challenges of my life.
 I sold the last thing I owned, my house.
 After the mortgage was paid there wasn't much left, I used the last few thousands to get away for a while, what would I do afterwards with no money?
 I'd built a million pound tech company from nothing in the past (and lost it), I'm sure I could do it again, (hopefully without losing it this time), I'd deal with that when I got out.
 So off I went to a retreat, a magical place called Florence House in East Sussex in Southern England.
-For the next nine days I entered the Hoffman process with twenty three strangers, we completely unplugged from the outside world and immersed ourselves in conquering our challenges, fighting our fears head on.
+For the next nine days I entered the Hoffman process with twenty three strangers, we completely unplugged from the outside world and immersed ourselves in conquering our mental and emotional challenges, fighting our fears head on.

 I realised that the many challenges I've experienced in my life were not here to break me, although try telling me that at the time.
 These difficult times aren't pleasant, and it can be very easy to stay there, to act like the victim of life, blame everything and everyone, I've done all of that and more.
 The only reason I broke free is because I'd had enough, there comes a point when it really is time to grab life by the horns and say no more.
 I had to do that, to dig deep many times and rebuild my life with perserverance and focus to change, and change for the better.